How to Bid On Government Contracts and Find Federal Contract Bids

 The Steps to Take to Bid on Government Contracts – And Win

-You should also determine which socioeconomic categories, if any, fit your business, such as women-owned (WOSB), service-disabled veteran-owned (SDVOSB) or minority-owned (MOSB).
+- Determine which socioeconomic categories, if any, fit your business.
+These might include designations like women-owned (WOSB), service-disabled veteran-owned (SDVOSB) or minority-owned (MOSB).
 These categories can give you a big advantage.
 For many types of contract, agencies are often required to set aside part or all of a contract for one or more of these categories of business.
 Similarly, large prime contractors are often required to submit subcontracting plans that require them to utilize small businesses of various socioeconomic categories in carrying out their contracts.

-With your focus areas identified, you’re all set to actually identify the opportunities on which your business wishes to bid.
-You can find those through tools like GovWin IQ, the industry’s leading platform to help you find federal contract bids and gain awareness of upcoming opportunities well before the solicitation is even released.
+- Identify the opportunities on which your business wishes to bid - and pursue them.
+You can find those opportunities through tools like GovWin IQ, the industry’s leading platform to help you find federal contract bids and gain awareness of upcoming opportunities well before the solicitation is even released.

 Looking for more information to help you get registered and ready for federal government contracting?
 You can download our free report, Federal Government Contracting 101, to understand how the market works at a high level and help you feel more confident in your ability to bid on government contracts.